Love, war, protest: how Tree of the Year became celebration of untold British stories

 Within a year McCabe too would be among the victims of the First World War, killed aged just 33 at the Battle of Vimy Ridge.

-But today, the sapling he sent home stands magnificent - 40ft tall - on the Abercairny Estate, near the town of Crieff.
+But today, the sapling he sent home stands magnificent – 40ft tall – on the Abercairny Estate, near the Perthshire town of Crieff.

 It is one of dozens of UK trees which, over the last eight years, have had their stories uncovered after being nominated for British Tree of the Year.

-The annual competition’s 2022 shortlist has been announced this week – and the Woodland Trust, which runs the initiative, hopes it will be the most widely discussed, debated and engaged with yet.
+The annual competition’s 2022 shortlist was announced this week – and the Woodland Trust, which runs the initiative, hopes it will be the most widely discussed, debated and engaged with yet.

-What started life in 2014 as a seemingly niche talking shop for self-confessed “tree geeks” has, it seems, been transformed – oak-from-acorn style – into a hugely popular celebration of the UK ‘s green cathedrals.
+What started life in 2014 as a seemingly niche talking shop for self-confessed “tree geeks” has, it seems, been transformed – oak-from-acorn style – into a hugely popular celebration of the UK’s green cathedrals.
 And, to some extent perhaps, of its unwritten social history too.

 “Every year, we are taken aback by the passion that’s out there for our trees,” says George Anderson, of the trust.
 “What the competition reveals is just how important trees are in people’s lives and what a central part they are of our communities and our history.

 “It taps into how everyone perhaps has a favourite tree: the one that you played under as a kid or where you went and sat during lockdown.
 They have a connection to us.
-They have a lifespan that we can comprehend but which also stretches back into history, and there is something about that makes them feel central to our existence.”
+They have a lifespan that we can comprehend but which also stretches back into history, and there is something about them that makes them feel central to our existence.”

-At its simplest, the competition sees the Woodland Trust draw up a shortlist of candidates from across the country with the winner then decided in a public vote.
+At its simplest, the competition sees the Woodland Trust draw up a shortlist of candidates from across the country, with the winner then decided in a public vote.

 But within that basic framework, dozens of stories – ecological, historic, cultural – unfold every year.
 What each nominated specimen generally has in common – whether it be ancient oak, lonesome rowan or memorial beech – is a compelling past to complement its environmental importance.

 Examples?
-The Gilwell Oak in Essex is said to have been used as a hiding place by Dick Turpin, while the Niel Gow's Oak in Perthshire, is where the famed 18th century Scottish fiddler sat and composed.
+The Gilwell Oak in Essex is said to have been used as a hiding place by Dick Turpin, while the Niel Gow’s Oak in Perthshire is where the famed 18th-century Scottish fiddler sat and composed.
 The Sycamore Gap Tree, in a dip between Hadrian’s Wall, is believed to be one of the most photographed trees in the world.
 When you see it, you instantly know why.
-Netty’s Tree was, for decades, the only one on the Outer Hebredian isle of Eriskay - beloved by generations of children there as a climbing frame.
+Netty’s Tree was, for decades, the only one on the Outer Hebridean isle of Eriskay – beloved by generations of children there as a climbing frame.

 More such legends come to light every year.